In re Willis Towers Watson plc Proxy Litigation

 all persons and entities that were Towers shareholders, including shareholders of record and beneficial owners, as of both October 1, 2015, the record date for Towers shareholders to be eligible to vote on the Merger of Towers and Willis, and January 4, 2016, the date the Merger transaction between Towers and Willis closed, and who were allegedly damaged thereby.

-Certain persons and entities are excluded from the Class by definition (see paragraph 39 of the Notice) or may request exclusion pursuant to the instructions set forth in the Notice (see paragraphs 63-67 of the Notice).
+Certain persons and entities are excluded from the Class by definition (see paragraph 39 of the Notice) or if they requested exclusion pursuant to the instructions set forth in the Notice.

 To be a Class Member, you do not need to have held all the Towers shares that you owned on October 1, 2015 until January 4, 2016.
 You need only have continued to own at least some of that Towers common stock that you held on October 1, 2015 as of January 4, 2016.
 You are excluded from the Class if you sold all of your Towers shares before January 4, 2016.
 Any of your shares which were sold between October 1, 2015 and January 4, 2016 will not be eligible for recovery in the Settlements.
 If you held more Towers shares on January 4, 2016 than you held on October 1, 2015, then only the shares you held on October 1, 2015 are eligible for recovery in the Settlement.